Compliance

 Keep Thorough Expense Reports

 Nonprofits must also collect and keep expense reports prepared by your employees and volunteers.
-These reports can either be physical forms that they fill out and turn in or they can be prepared on a computer.
+These reports can either be physical mileage tracker forms that they fill out and turn in or they can be prepared on a computer.
 All the IRS says on the issue is that “you should keep the proof you need” in some sort of log, diary or record that includes statements of expense, trip sheets or similar proof.
 No matter which method you choose to use for your workers, a thorough expense report should include:

 • The date(s) an expense was incurred